Originally from New Zealand Brent Stanton began playing music professionally at age 16, performing and recording there.

 In 1980 Brent received the Don Banks Fellowship Award from the Australian Arts Council, which led to intensive studies in the USA for 10 months.
 There he studied with Al Regni (flute and clarinet), Eddie Daniels (saxophone, flute and clarinet), Dennis Smiley (bass clarinet), Nick Brignola (baritone saxophone) and Jamey Aebersold (jazz improvisation and teaching).

 Upon returning to Australia in 1981, he formed the Sydney Jazz Quintet.
 For over 5 years, this group toured throughout Australia – performing and teaching in schools by day and performing in nighttime concerts.
 The project, funded and overseen by the Musica Viva arts organization partnering with the New South Wales Board of Education included diverse music groups including the Sydney Jazz Quintet, The Sydney String Quartet, The Australian Chamber Orchestra and Capella Corelli.
-This program afforded extraordinary performance and teaching experiences not available to many musicians.
+This program afforded unique performance and teaching experiences not available to many musicians.
 Brent designed the curriculum for jazz study used by the primary and secondary school teachers in conjunction with the group’s visit to each school.

 In 1987 Brent returned the US again for music study, met his wife-to-be and moved permanently to New York shortly after, where he enjoyed an extensive music career as a saxophone, flute and clarinet player, and teacher, again across many music genres.